Coastal water quality prediction based on machine learning with feature

 For long-term forecasting, the Informer model consistently delivers superior performance.

-This paper introduces a hybrid deep learning model to predict Nepal's seasonal water quality using a small dataset with multiple water quality parameters.
+This paper presents a hybrid deep learning model for predicting Nepal's seasonal water quality using a small dataset.

 Amyotrophic Lateral Sclerosis (ALS) is a rapidly progressive neurodegenerative disease that presents individuals with limited treatment options.